 3. Figure storming

-In figure storming, the group picks a well-known figure who is not in the room—it could be a boss, a fictional character, or a well-known public figure—and discuss how that person would approach the problem or think about this idea.
+In figure storming, the group picks a well-known figure who is not in the room—it could be a boss, a fictional character, or a well-known public figure—and discusses how that person would approach the problem or think about this idea.
 For example, you might ask: How would Oprah Winfrey approach this problem?
 It seems like a silly question, but putting yourself in someone else’s shoes can help you and your team approach the problem a different way.

-Teammates can sometimes be ashamed or hesitant to put forth their creative ideas, but if someone else’s name is attached to the ideas—Oprah’s, for example—they are more likely to share it.
+Teammates can sometimes be hesitant to put forth their creative ideas, but if someone else’s name is attached to the ideas—Oprah’s, for example—they are more likely to share it.
 Also, this brainstorming method removes some barriers that usually restrict creative thinking, like budget and time.

 4. Eidetic image method